 Browse the file and make changes if appropriate.

-Step 3: Start creating the client
+Step 3: Start creating a client

-Let's create the basic template.
-This is my client.php file:
+Here is my client.php file:

 <!DOCTYPE html> <html> <head> <script src= "http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.min.js"> </script> <title>WebSockets Client</title> </head> <body> <div id="wrapper"> <div id="container"> <h1>WebSockets Client</h1> <div id="chatLog"> </div><!-- #chatLog --> <p id="examples">eg try 'hi', 'name', 'age', 'today'</p> <input id="text" type="text" /> <button id="disconnect">Disconnect</button> </div><!-- #container --> </div> </body> </html> |